ramou/ChessMod/project/README.md

 = My First Crappy Mod =

-The biggest fix I need to do often is run these (I'm sure there's some redundancy):
+The biggest fix I need to do often is run this:
 ```
-.\gradlew clean
-.\gradlew cleanEclipse
-.\gradlew --refresh-dependencies
-.\gradlew eclipse
 .\gradlew genEclipseRuns
 ```
 in the workspace directory.